Carrier Air Wing Fourteen: Vietnam War

 On 20 December 1963 all Carrier Air Groups were re-designated Carrier Air Wings and CVG-14 became Carrier Air Wing Fourteen (CVW-14).
 In August 1964, while embarked aboard USS Constellation, CVW-14 conducted the first air strikes against North Vietnam.
 Subsequent combat deployments were made aboard USS Ranger, Constellation and USS Enterprise.
 On 27 January 1973, Air Wing 14 squadrons flew the last combat sorties of the Vietnam War.
 In June 1973, CVW-14 became the first operational air wing to receive the F-14A Tomcat.
-In September 1974, CVW-14 deployed aboardEnterprise for its first peacetime deployment in ten years.
+In September 1974, CVW-14 deployed aboard Enterprise for its first peacetime deployment in ten years.
 On 29 April 1975, CVW-14 was again involved in Vietnam, providing support and air cover for the evacuation of U.S. personnel from South Vietnam during Operation Frequent Wind.

 On 30 July 1976, CVW-14 embarked aboard Enterprise again for the first S-3A Viking Western Pacific deployment.
 After one more deployment on Enterprise, Carrier Air Wing 14 was reassigned to USS Coral Sea.
 Two U.S. Marine Corps fighter squadrons, VMFA-323 and VMFA-531 (F-4N "Phantom II"), joined the CVW-14 team, marking the first time since World War II that two Marine fighter squadrons comprised the fighter arm of a Navy Air Wing.
 CVW-14 embarked on Coral Sea in November 1979 en route to the Western Pacific and a continuous 102-day at-sea period on "Gonzo" Station in the North Arabian Sea.
 CVW-14 made two more deployments on Coral Sea.